liddiard/weather-subway-board/README.md

 ### Generate board image

+1. Create an account at https://api.mta.info/#/signup
-Get an API key from https://api.mta.info/#/AccessKey.
-You have to create an account, but it's free.
+2. Get an API key from https://api.mta.info/#/AccessKey (link only goes to the right place if logged in)

 ```shell
 API_KEY=<Your API key> npm start